 Welcome to Manor College!

-New Student Orientation for the newest class of Manor College Blue Jays will be held on Friday, January 9, 2015 from
+New Student Orientation for the newest class of Manor College Blue Jays will be held on Thursday, September 1, 2016 from 9:00 AM until 3:00 PM.

 Attending New Student Orientation is mandatory, so make sure you save the date to attend!
-If you have an questions, please contact Allison Mootz, Director of Student Activities at firstname.lastname@example.org or 215-885-2360 x276.
+If you have any questions, please contact Allison Mootz, Director of Student Engagement at firstname.lastname@example.org or 215-885-2360 x276.

 Why Orientation is Important